Login

 How should I store my herbs before freezing them?

-If you can&#;t immediately freeze your herbs, refrigerate them in an airtight container first.
+If you can't immediately freeze your herbs, refrigerate them in an airtight container first.
 This will help to preserve their flavor and keep them fresh for longer.

-How long does it last?
+How long do they last?

 Frozen herbs can last up to 6 months when properly stored and without fluctuating temperatures.
 However, the longer it stays in the freezer, the greater the possibility of experiencing freezer burn.
 Furthermore, herbs may lose their flavor over time.